mraiser/newbound/README.md

 java -cp bin Startup
 ```

+## Flow Support
+Newbound supports the use of the Flow language for back-end commands.
+While the Flow
+language interpreter is fairly solid, the editor is still experimental and buggy.
+Save
+often and then refresh the page.
+Support for the Flow language on the front-end is very
+limited at this point (no primitives or persistents) and for now only available through
+the 3D UI editor at this time.

+**Not documented anywhere else:**
+- To create a new operation in blank space, hold shift down while clicking.
+- To add a node to an input or output bar, hold shift down when clicking.
+- To connect an input node to an output node, hold shift down while clicking on one node and drag to the other.
+- To delete a node or operation select it and press delete.
+- Object types are largely ignored except when defining the method signature for a command.
+- Node names must match parameter names or your code will fail cryptically.

 ## Rust Support
 **NOTE:** Rust support in Newbound depends on  files that are generated the first time you
 run Newbound, so compiling a fresh install will fail. **Run Newbound at least once before